ivyzbot/palabra-ahora/README.md

 - New feature to allow users to delete words

 ## Reference
-Searchword board generated logic is inspired by https://github.com/umairayub79/WordSearchGenerator
+Searchword board generating logic is inspired by https://github.com/umairayub79/WordSearchGenerator